jebeck/dataviz-power-tools/dataviz-power-tools.md

 !['Fail Solo'](images/fail-solo.gif 'Fail Solo')

 Note:
-Snappy, crisp, and smooth is not always what we get in an interactive data visualization, however, especially in the first iteration.
+Snappy, crisp, and smooth is not always what we get, however, especially in the first iteration.
+What I'm going to talk about now is the tools I've found most useful for profiling the performance of a data visualization and moving forward from the disappointing first pancake.

 ### 3 ways to profile performance

 1. timers
-1. frame rate meter
+1. framerate meter
 1. record a Timeline

 Note:
-In this section I'm going to introduce three of the tools I've found most useful for profiling the performance of a poorly-performing data visualization and finding the root cause of the slowness.
-These certainly aren't the only tools available for profiling performance, but they are what's - historically - worked best for me.
-They are (1) putting timers in your JavaScript, (2) turning on the frame rate meter in Chrome's developer tools to get a sense of the average frames per second and interactions that cause severe dips in frame rate, and (3) recording a Timeline (usually of one interaction, triggered by something like a click) in Chrome's developer tools to examine the performance of that interaction in detail.
+The three profiling tools I use most are putting timers in your JavaScript, the framerate meter in Chrome's developer tools, and the Timeline tool in Chrome's developer tools.

+Some of these tools work well with each other, and know which tool to use when and for what is important.
+So let's dive in!

 ### timers